General Dentistry Treatments

-Dr. Eric Spellman is of the firm belief that everyone deserves to have a healthy, beautiful smile.
-That’s why it is vital that you visit a general dentist on a regular basis for checkups and cleanings.
-Regular general dentistry visits also ensure that problems can be caught early on, so that you can avoid complicated, costly procedures down the road.
+Our cosmetic and general dentist, Dr. Eric Spellman is of firm belief that everyone deserves to have a healthy, beautiful smile.
+That’s why it is vital that you visit our general dentist at Eric Spellman, DMD in Larchmont on a regular basis for dental check-ups and teeth cleanings.
+Regular dental visits for general dentistry treatments also ensure that dental problems can be caught early on, so that you can avoid complicated, costly procedures down the road.

-Dr. Spellman is committed to helping people in Larchmont and the surrounding area not just to maintain, but to improve, their overall dental health.
-He offers basic services like exams, cleanings, screenings for gum disease and cancer, along with fillings, extractions and root canals.
-Those are the basics of general dentistry.
+Dr. Eric Spellman is committed to helping patients in Larchmont and from Mamaroneck, Scarsdale, NY and many surrounding areas not just to maintain, but to improve, their overall dental health.
+He offers basic services like dental exams, teeth cleanings, oral screenings for gum disease treatment and cancer, along with dental fillings, tooth extractions and root canals.
+Those are the basics of general dentistry treatments.
 Once the basics are taken care of, you might want to consider cosmetic procedures.
 The ultimate goal is a great smile and a healthy mouth for the rest of your life.

 If you want to avoid cavities or other dental problems, one of the best ways is to visit a general dentist twice annually for a checkup.
 The American Dental Association (ADA) advises that you do this in order to prevent gum disease, oral cancer, and other issues like cracking and breaking teeth.
 Most issues, if they are caught in time, can be treated.
 For example, a cavity can be so small that you won’t even notice it in the course of your regular oral hygiene, but Dr. Spellman will find it.